Fawaz Alenezi (Cardiology Department)

 David Kearney (Political Science)

 David Kearney is a 5th year PhD candidate in the Department of Political Science at Duke University.
-His present research explores authoritarian institutions and Chinese politics.
+His present research is in the field of international relations.
 He was a translator and doctoral fellow at Zhejiang University and spent a summer at National Taiwan University on a Foreign Language and Areas Studies Grant.
-He developed his doctoral fieldwork in mainland China on a James B. Duke International Research Travel Fellowship and is a member of the Society of Duke Fellows.
-In his free time David is a photography enthusiast and is presently enjoying the versatility of the Lumix DMC-G7K.
+He developed his doctoral fieldwork on a James B. Duke International Research Travel Fellowship and is a member of the Society of Duke Fellows

 Yanzhen (Jasmine) Li (Biomedical Engineering)